EventsSkip to the content

 What do a ship disaster and the Orange County Library System have in common?

 The steamship General Slocum burned on 15 June 1904 off North Brother Island, New York.
-Newspaper articles about the tragedy which took the lives of over 1000 persons identify NYPD Inspector Albertson as being on the scene on Brother Island.
+Newspaper articles about the tragedy which took the lives of over 1000 persons identify NYPD Inspector Charles Albertson as being on the scene of the disaster on Brother Island.

 Inspector Albertson was later promoted to Captain and was a winter resident of Orlando, later retiring here.
 In November 1921 he agreed to donate his extensive person library and genealogy collection to the city of Orlando with the stipulation that they be housed in a library bearing his name.